DocSpring/convox_installer/README.md

 `convox_installer` is a Ruby gem that makes it much easier to build an installation script for `convox/rack` (the open source PaaS).
 The Convox CLI is awesome, but it's missing a nice way to script a full deployment.
 I originally wrote a bash script that made API calls and used [`jq`](https://stedolan.github.io/jq/) and `sed`, but this was very error-prone and it did not have good cross-platform support.

-I've rewritten this installation script in Ruby, which provides very good cross-platform support, and also allows me to write tests.
+I've written this installation script in Ruby, which provides very good cross-platform support, and also allows me to write tests.

 ## Usage